MatMath/rpi_HouseAutomation/readme.md

 # House automation
 This will control some motor, light detector, a USB camera to automate the house.

+## But Why?
+If you want a simple system all build already use: https://github.com/ccrisan/motioneyeos I did that because I was bored and I wanted to control more than just the camera.

 ## Short setup checklist from blank SD Card:
 - Download/install Raspian
 - Update upgrade all package.